Mjishu/pokeDate/issues.md

 ## General Issues

+- [ ] sending update request from frontend to backend does not properly send information, works with postman though

 ## Frontend Issues

 ## Backend Issues

-- [ ] Getting shots from backend in searchup.go/SelectShots gives an error in the rows.Scan()
+- [x] Getting shots from backend in searchup.go/SelectShots gives an error in the rows.Scan()